Employment

 Navigating the complexities of Canada’s legal and regulatory employment landscape can be time-consuming and resource-intensive for businesses.
 Native Teams simplifies this process by managing all employment-related legal and administrative requirements, enabling you to focus on growing your business.

-With legal entities in over 85+ countries, Native Teams has extensive experience managing employment across borders.
-Our in-depth knowledge of Canadian labour laws allows us to provide reliable, hassle-free EOR services tailored to your needs.
 By choosing Native Teams as your Canada Employer of Record, you eliminate the need to establish a legal entity in Canada, saving time, resources, and potential compliance risks.
 Whether you're expanding into the Canadian market or hiring remote talent, our all-in-one platform simplifies the process so you can focus on achieving your business goals.

 An Employer of Record (EOR) is a third-party organisation that legally employs workers on behalf of another company.
 The EOR takes on all administrative and legal responsibilities related to employment, such as payroll processing, tax withholding, compliance with labour laws, and benefits administration.
 This allows businesses to expand into new markets without needing to establish a local legal entity.

 The costs of using an Employer of Record (EOR) in Canada depend on the provider, the number of employees being managed, and the scope of services required.
+They typically include fees for payroll processing, social security contributions, tax compliance, statutory benefits, and administrative management.
+Native Teams offers transparent pricing, ensuring you only pay for the services you need to hire and manage your employees compliantly.
+To check our competitive pricing, you can visit our pricing page.

 The key distinction between a Professional Employer Organisation (PEO) and an Employer of Record (EOR) lies in their roles and responsibilities.